 Before bringing home a ball python, ensure you have all the essentials for a happy, healthy snake.

 Size of the Enclosure

-Juvenile ball pythons do well in small enclosures that make them feel secure, such as a 15 to 20 gallon aquarium.
+Juvenile ball pythons under 20 inches do well in small enclosures that make them feel secure, such as a 15 to 20 gallon aquarium.
 However, as your snake grows, so should its enclosure.

 Since ball pythons don’t become very large, they will be content in enclosures that are not exceptionally spacious or elaborate.
-At a minimum, your adult ball python should have at least a 30-gallon habitat.
+At a minimum, a 3 foot long adult ball python should be housed in a 120-gallon habitat.